Sue Gray partygate report: The key findings at a glance

 13 November 2020: A gathering in Downing Street to mark the departure of a special adviser

-- Staff gathered in the press office area of No 10 to mark the departure of Lee Cain, the PM's then communications chief
+- Staff gathered in the press office area of No 10 to mark the departure of Lee Cain, the PM's communications chief

 - It was not planned and occurred at about the time that "Wine Time Friday" would normally be taking place